 Configuring Wireless Network Settings

-MCPL's network is compliant with WiFi standard (IEEE 802.11g or n).
-Your wireless software should automatically detect the library's network.
+The Library's network is compliant with WiFi standard (IEEE 802.11g or n).
+Your wireless software should automatically detect the Library's network.

 Windows 7 and 8